birb-digital/wrongthink/README.md

 * is verifiable

 ### IMPORTANT: no warranty is provided with this software. you are using it at your own risk. please see [SECURITY.md](SECURITY.md) for more info
+### ALSO IMPORTANT: wrongthink.me must use certain data in order for the service to run properly. please see [SECURITY.md](SECURITY.md) for more info

 ## use
 * [bleeding edge](https://birb.digital/wrongthink)